Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: The case of Bernoulli outcomes

 We assume that, before starting the trial, a sequential block randomization to the treatment arms $0,1,...,K$ has been performed.
 We index by $n \geq 1 $ the positions on that list, calling $n$ \textit{list index}, and denote by $r(n)$ the corresponding treatment arm.
-Thus, we have a fixed sequence $(r(1),r(2),...r(K+1)),(r(K+2),r(K+3),...r(2(K+1)),...)$ of randomized blocks of length $K + 1$, where the blocks are independent random permutations of the treatment arm indexes ${0,1,...,K}$.
+Thus, we have a fixed sequence $((r(1),r(2),...r(K+1)),(r(K+2),r(K+3),...r(2(K+1)),...)$ of randomized blocks of length $K + 1$, where the blocks are independent random permutations of the treatment arm indexes ${0,1,...,K}$.

-Assignment of the participants to the different treatment arms is now assumed to follow this list, but with the possibility of skipping a treatment arm in case it has been determined to be in a \textit{dormant} state for the considered value of $n$.
+Assignment of the participants to the different treatment arms is now assumed to follow this list, but with the possibility of skipping a treatment arm in case it has been determined to be in the \textit{dormant} state for the considered value of $n$.
 This leads to a balanced design in the sense that, as long as no treatment arms have been skipped by the time of considering list index $n$, the numbers of participants assigned to different treatments can differ from each other by at most $1$, and they are equal when $n$ is a multiple of $K+1$.
-The definitions of \textit{dormant} and its alternative \textit{active} state are given below.

-For each value $n$ of the list index and each treatment arm $k$, $1 \leq k\leq K $, we denote by $I_{k,n} $ the indicator variable of arm $k$ being in \textit{active} state at list index value $n$.
-Let $I_{n}=(I_{0,n},I_{1,n},...,I_{K,n})$ be the corresponding activity state vector.
-The state itself will be determined in an inductive manner during the trial, and will then depend, according to criteria specified in Rule 1 below, on the earlier treatment assignments and on the corresponding observed outcomes.
+Denote by $I_{k,n} $ the binary indicator variable of arm $k$ being in \textit{active} state at list index value $n$, $n\geq 0$, $0 \leq k\leq K $, and let $I_{n}=(I_{0,n},I_{1,n},...,I_{K,n})$ be the corresponding activity state vector.
+The values of these vectors are determined in an inductive manner to be specified later.

-The significance of distinguishing between active and dormant states comes from that no trial participants will be assigned to a treatment arm that, at the considered value $n$ of the list index, is in the dormant state.
-Generally speaking, treatment arms whose performance in the trial has been poor, in a relative sense to the others, are more likely to be transferred into the dormant sate.
-However, with more data, there may later turn out to be sufficient evidence for such a trial arm to be returned back to the active state.

-More exactly, initially all treatment arms are assumed to be active so that $I_{1} = (I_{0,1},I_{1,1},...,I_{K,1}) = (1,1,...,1).$ The first participant recruited to the trial, indexed by $i = 1$, will then be given treatment $A_{1} = r(1)$, and the corresponding outcome $Y_{1}$ is measured.
-Later, on considering a value $n > 1$ of the list index, if $I_{r(n),n} = 1$ so that treatment arm $r(n)$ is active, the next arriving participant will be assigned to this treatment and the outcome is registered.
-However, if $I_{r(n),n} = 0$ so that treatment arm $r(n)$ is in the dormant state, this treatment option is skipped.
-In either case, the value of the list index $n$ is increased by $1$ to $n+1$, and the procedure is repeated.

 By inspection we find that, at the time a value $n \geq 1$ of the list index is considered, altogether

 trial participants have so far arrived and been assigned to some treatment.
 Clearly $N(n) \leq n$.
 Let now the sequence $\left\{N^{-1}(i);i \geq 1\right \} $ be defined recursively by